From typing tools to writing gear, we’ve got you covered with everything you need to make your writing process smoother, faster, and more efficient.

 Instead of using a free blogging platform, I highly recommend creating and owning your own custom WordPress site.
 See the free training videos at Blog Business School to learn how.

 BlueHost is a great starter hosting company if you’re on a budget.
 Shared hosting starts at around $5 a month.

 TrafficPlanetHosting is the fastest hosting company I’ve ever seen for WordPress sites (they only host WordPress sites).
 We use Traffic Planet Hosting here at TCKPublishing.com and we love it.

 GoDaddy.com is the domain provider I use.
 If you need to buy a domain name (like www.yourname.com), you have to do it through a provider like GoDaddy.

-Infusionsoft is a high-end autoresponder, shopping card, affiliate program, and more.
+Infusionsoft (now Keap) is a high-end autoresponder, shopping card, affiliate program, and more.